 – Means goals – these goals are a tool for achieving the end goals.
 In other words, you know how to achieve them and they require action.

 – Short term goals – well, short-term goals are usually easy to understand and thus easy to follow.
 What you need is to take action.

 – SMART goals / Objectives – specific and measurable goals that are time bounded.
 And in order to meet the deadline you need to make the necessary actions.

 after so many said it’s time to summarize.
 Thinking in the terms of and setting many types of goals can lead to confusion and frustration.
 And what’s worse it may prevent you from achieving what you want.
-You can make things simple and stick to only two types of goals: Vision goals and Action goals.
+You can make things simple and stick to only two types of goals: Visions and Action goals.